MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 :::image type="content" source="~/assets/images/deep-links.png" alt-text="Diagram that shows different scenarios for deep links.":::

-* **Deep link to an app**: Open the app installation dialog, navigate within your app, and generate a deep link.
-This deep link enables navigation to your tab.
-Users of your app have the ability to browse the content within a tab.
-For example, your app might include a bot that sends messages to alert the user of significant activities.
-After the user selects the notification, the deep link directs them to the tab where they can see more details about the activity.
+* **Deep link to an app**: Use a deep link to browse through the contents within a tab and open an app install dialog.
+For example, your app can have a bot that sends messages notifying the user of an important activity.
+When the user selects the notification, the deep link navigates to the tab where the user can view more details about the activity.

     For more information, see [deep link to an app](~/concepts/build-and-test/deep-link-application.md).